waimea-ammacintosh/level3-project-music-roster/docs/evidence/sprint-1-prototype.md

 The next stage of prototyping was to develop the layout for each screen of the UI.

-This Figma demo shows the initial layout design for the UI:
+[This](https://design.penpot.app/#/view?file-id=f0485fb1-4e63-8165-8008-3908f4b684e5&page-id=f0485fb1-4e63-8165-8008-3908f4b684e6&section=interactions&index=11) demo shows the initial design prototype for the UI.

-*FIGMA PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*

 ### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.
+When I tested this design with my end user, I found a few bugs in my UI, such as some buttons not leading to the right place, for example, if a regular user tried to see the roster, it would take them back to the admin page when they exited.

 ### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.
+I fixed these bugs, and made sure all my buttons work as intended, and cleaned up a few other UI errors, like making sure buttons were centered, and looked like buttons.

 *FIGMA IMPROVED PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*